glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 While games in this quadrant often focus on social interactions of the players, the constrained procedural actions limit complex or realistic games and with low nuance in the outcome of those social interactions.

 == Quadrant IV: Creative Player, Creative Adjudicator This quadrant covers wargames with expressive players and qualitative adjudication.
 These are often discussion-based exercises that prioritize strategic creativity and narrative plausibility over rigid rule-sets.
 Prominent examples include modern seminar-style wargames, such as the U.S. Army's TRADOC wargames used to explore future military concepts, and matrix wargames like the "ISIS Crisis" game, which use a structured argumentation format to analyze complex, multi-faceted conflicts.
 Adjudicated simulations, such as Model United Nations, where participants engage in diplomatic role-playing, also fall into this category.
 Furthermore, most tabletop role-playing games (TTRPGs) like _Shadowrun_, _Paranoia_, _Call of Cthulhu_, and _Vampire: The Masquerade_ are excellent examples of this quadrant, where player freedom is high and a Game Master provides narrative adjudication.
-The non-combat, non-die-based portions of _Dungeons \& Dragons_ is another example.#footnote[_Dungeons \& Dragons_ and other TTRPGs can be played with more or less emphasis on combat and figurines.
-The most rigid form of play would be only the combat elements that are played only within the combat rules and ajudication also strictly following the rules of die rolls, which would fall in quadrant I. Players rigidly following combat and die-roll rules but where the Game Master ignores die rolls and makes their own determinations of outcomes would be an extreme variation that falls within Quadrant II; this style of role-playing is exemplified by _Neverwinter Nights_ with Dungeon Master mode enabled.] ((RIEDL: the reference to D&D is for consistency with previous text, but also to prompt the footnote, which is long and can probably be cut due to sheer nerdiness.))
+The non-combat, non-die-based portions of _Dungeons \& Dragons_ is another example
+#footnote[_Dungeons \& Dragons_ and other TTRPGs can be played with varying emphasis on combat and rules.
+A rigid form of play, focusing only on combat where adjudication strictly follows the rules and die rolls, would shift _D&D_ into Quadrant I. An extreme variation where players follow rigid rules but the Game Master ignores die rolls to determine the outcomes would be in Quadrant II; this style is exemplified by _Neverwinter Nights_ with Dungeon Master mode enabled.]

 Games that allow creativity for both players and adjudicators better support classic aims of wargaming: exploring uncertainty, revealing assumptions, and eliciting expert judgment.
 Real world scenarios involving complex social interactions are hard to formalize and attempts to create rule sets for players or adjudicators tend to over-simplify real world phenomenon to the point where outcomes are hard to make actionable in the real world.
-Within the context of playing games with entirely human players and entirely human ajudicators, this games in this quadrant are well-explored; treatises on this matter trace back to the _Free Kriegsspiel_ movement @schuurman_game_2021 ((RIEDL: Can we give a date?)).
+Within the context of playing games with entirely human players and entirely human ajudicators, this games in this quadrant are well-explored; treatises on this matter trace back to the _Free Kriegsspiel_ movement @schuurman_game_2021 ((RIEDL: Can we give a date for Free Kriegspiel?)).
 However, despite their practical utility for simulating complex real-world environments, few have attempted to _automate_ construction or evaluation processes for Q4 settings.
 Game in this quadrant have, until recently, been beyond the reach of practical computing.
 However, this changes with the availability of highly capable LMs.